cncf/tag-contributor-strategy/website/content/contributors/_index.md

 - [CNCF Landscape](https://landscape.cncf.io/) - a map of all CNCF projects, along with their maturity level and their category
 - [CLOTributor](https://clotributor.dev/) - a tool that helps you find beginner-friendly tasks in CNCF projects
-- [Projects section below](#projects) - a list of all CNCF projects, with their primary language and brief information on contributing to them
+- [Projects section below](#projects) lists all CNCF projects, with their primary language and brief information on contributing to them

-### TAGs and WG's
+### TAGs and WGs

-CNCF Technical Advisory Groups (TAG's) oversee and coordinate the interests pertaining to a logical area of needs of end users and/or projects.
+CNCF Technical Advisory Groups (TAGs) oversee and coordinate the interests pertaining to a logical area of needs of end users and/or projects.
 More details about the CNCF TAGs is available [here](https://github.com/cncf/toc/tree/main/tags).

-Working groups (WG's) are the community-driven groups with the goal of continuous collaboration in the specific areas.
-CNCF WG's are created and curated by the CNCF TOC and driven by the community members.
-CNCF TOC repo provides more [details](https://github.com/cncf/toc/tree/master/workinggroups#cncf-working-groups) on the purpose and goals of WG's, together with the [list of them](https://github.com/cncf/toc/blob/master/README.md#working-groups).
+Working groups (WGs) are the community-driven groups with the goal of continuous collaboration in the specific areas.
+CNCF WGs are created and curated by the CNCF TOC and driven by the community members.
+CNCF TOC repo provides more [details](https://github.com/cncf/toc/tree/master/workinggroups#cncf-working-groups) on the purpose and goals of WGs, together with the [list of them](https://github.com/cncf/toc/blob/master/README.md#working-groups).

 If you're interested in contributing to a TAG or a WG, be sure to check out their respective repositories for more information.